Testing Library vs Enzyme 2026

 TL;DR

 Testing Library has won.
-Enzyme is effectively deprecated for React 18. @testing-library/react (~15M weekly downloads) is the standard for React component testing.
-Enzyme (~3M downloads, mostly legacy projects) has no official React 18 adapter and development has stalled.
+Enzyme is effectively dead — no React 19 support exists. @testing-library/react (~15M weekly downloads) is the standard for React component testing.
+Enzyme (~3M downloads, mostly legacy projects) never received an official React 18 adapter and has no React 19 support at all.
 If you're on React 18+, use Testing Library.
-The only reason to use Enzyme today is if you're maintaining a legacy codebase that can't migrate.
+The only reason to use Enzyme today is if you're maintaining a legacy codebase on React 16/17 that can't migrate.

 Key Takeaways